peterrhodesdev/social-games/README.md

 ## Ideas for improvement

-- Use WebRTC for in game video chat
 - Make mobile friendly
 - Add user authentication with Passport
 - Hook up a DB to save users, track game history, create friend groups, ...